quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 A receiver acknowledges received packets, but it can delay sending these acknowledgements.
-Delaying acknowledgements can impact connection throughput, loss detection and congestion controller performance at the sender, and CPU utilization at both the sender and receiver.
+Delaying acknowledgements can impact connection throughput, loss detection and congestion controller performance at the sender, and CPU utilization at both a data sender and a data receiver.

 Reducing the frequency of acknowledgements can improve connection and endpoint performance in the following ways: